 Best White Wine To Drink With Fajitas

-Pairing Wine With Fajitas Prepared Different Ways
+Pairing Wine With Veggie Fajitas

 Along with meat options such as beef, pork, or chicken, veggie fajitas or even mock-meat-based vegan fajitas are a popular item on the menu today.
 If you’re looking for savory yet umami-packed flavors, the veggie options with mushrooms don’t disappoint!
 They can be best enjoyed with a semi-dry rosè from Spain.